Depending on your laptop there are a few clients that can be installed.

 The URL is created automatically from the information you type in other fields,

-Click OK to save the updated bookmark:
+specific information in place.
+Click OK to save the updated bookmark.

 At this point, your lab share is connected and you can use it just like a folder or network drive.